-High school graduation rates are good indicators of future quality of life.
-This factor can often determine how much an individual may earn as well as how successful they will be.
-Graduation rates can also outline how well an education system has improved with time.
+High school graduation rates are a good indication of future quality of life for the American population Graduation from high school can often determine how much money individuals may earn and how much success they may achieve in their future careers.
+Graduation rates can also outline how well an education system has improved over time.

 - 52% of states’ graduation rates increased.

-- Black students’ graduation rates have increased by 12 percentage points but is still 6.3 points below the national average.
+- Black students’ graduation rates have increased by 12 percent but are still 6.3 points below the national average.

-- Hispanic students’ graduation rates have increased by 10 percentage points but is still 4.3 points below the national average.
+- Hispanic students’ graduation rates have increased by 10 percent but are still 4.3 points below the national average.